dmyersturnbull/dmyersturnbull.github.io/contents/ref/maintainer-guide.md

 Use
 [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development).
-In that terminology, a <i>feature branch</i> is a branch to be merged into <i>main</i>.
+In that terminology, a _feature branch_ is a branch to be merged into <i>main</i>.
 All development should happen in feature branches, and short-lived feature branches are preferred.
 Name feature branches `<type>/<issue>-<description>--<author-initials>`, where `<type>` is the issue type (see the [section on commit types](#commit-types)), `<issue>` is the issue number, `<description>` is a short description of the issue,
 Example: `doc/14-japanese-translation--sw`.

-Each feature branch must be tied to exactly 1 issue and result in 1 merge to <i>main</i>.
+Each feature branch must be tied to exactly 1 issue and result in 1 commit to <i>main</i>.
-Feature branches should be squash-merged.
+That means that branches must be squash-merged.

 !!! example